 - Adding more egg than is traditional for wheat-based pasta creates a gluten-free dough that's tender and elastic, not gummy or gritty.

-- Rolling the pasta dough only to the second-thinnest setting on the pasta machine—and avoiding the spaghetti cutter—helps prevent problems that frequently plague homemade gluten-free pastas.
+- Rolling the pasta dough only to the second-thinnest setting on the pasta machine—and avoiding the spaghetti cutter—help prevent problems that frequently plague homemade gluten-free pastas.

-Divide dough into four equal piecesand work with 1 piece at a time, keeping the rest covered.
+Divide dough into 4 equal pieces and work with 1 piece at a time, keeping the rest covered.
 Press the dough to flatten it slightly.
 Using a pasta machine set at the widest setting, run the dough through 2 times.
 Continue rolling dough through successively narrower settings until you reach the second-to-last setting.

 Cut dough sheet in half horizontally and pass each through the fettuccine cutter.
 (The spaghetti setting is too thin for this gluten-free pasta.)
 Dust pasta with brown rice flour and place on a rimmed baking sheet.
 Repeat with remaining dough pieces.

 Bring a pot of salted water to a boil.
 Cook pasta until tender, about 5 minutes.
 Serve immediately with your choice of sauce.